 First of all please know that I do not pretend to be an expert on the science of thermal paste.
 I don't make it or study it and I don't even know that much about the paste itself.
 I do however know what it's for and what needs to be done to make it work correctly.
 I'm coming from the angle of an experienced repair person.
-We've repaired hundreds of game consoles & computers and in most of those repairs we've removed the thermal paste and applied new when re assembling the device.
+We've repaired hundreds of PS4's and Xbox One game consoles and in most of those repairs we've removed the thermal paste and applied new when re assembling the device.
 Everything written here (and on most of our website) comes from our experience.

 Thermal paste really only causes one problem in the game console world and that is overheating.
 Even this is a rare event though.
 Sometimes it can dry out so much that it actually can't transfer heat anymore.
 Keep in mind while thinking about this that manufacturers probably do not usually put the best or most efficient paste in their devices.
 They likely just put in the kind that will keep their machines "cool enough".
-This means that you can usually upgrade the thermal paste to help your machine run cooler.
+This means that you can usually upgrade the thermal paste to help your game console run cooler.
 This is especially helpful for custom built computers that generate a lot of heat.